 Ms Gillian Brown joined the Board as a Non-Executive Director in June 2010.
 Gillian is a highly regarded Consultant at Minter Ellison Lawyers, with 25 years of experience in finance, infrastructure, energy and resources, and debt capital markets transactions.
 She is a leading corporate and project finance lawyer, and has been recognised with numerous accolades including 2016 Brisbane Structured Finance “Lawyer of the Year”, and individual Best Lawyer rankings for structured finance and project finance.
-Gillian is a former Chairman of Minter Ellison Lawyers and a former board member of Queensland Treasury Corporation and DBCT Holdings Pty Ltd.
+Gillian is a Non-Executive Director of QIC Limited; a former Chairman of Minter Ellison Lawyers; and a former board member of Queensland Treasury Corporation and DBCT Holdings Pty Ltd.

 Ms Bonnington joined the ARTC Board on 6 August 2014.
-Ms Bonnington started her career as a Chartered Accountant and held many senior roles across construction, engineering, manufacturing, utilities, health and financial services sectors.
-Ms Bonnington has had a 30 year executive career in international and local finance, with senior CFO/Finance Director roles in energy, financial services, construction and engineering sectors.
+Ms Bonnington started her career as a Chartered Accountant and over a 30 year executive career in international and local finance, has held many senior roles including CFO and Finance Director across construction, engineering, manufacturing, energy, utilities, health and financial services sectors.
 Her executive career involved working at Transfield Ltd on major projects.
 Between 2002 – 2005, Ms Bonnington was the National Chief Executive Officer of the Make-A-Wish Foundation Australia.
-Ms Bonnington now serves as a full-time Non Executive Director of Perpetual Super Ltd, UTA Hastings Infrastructure Fund and SEFA Ltd, as well as various community NFP boards.
+Ms Bonnington now serves as a full-time Non-Executive Director of Perpetual Super Ltd, UTA Hastings Infrastructure Fund and SEFA Ltd, as well as various community NFP boards, and is currently the Chair of several Audit and Risk Committees.
 Ms Bonnington has held a number of other board positions over her career.
 They included Non-Executive Director positions with the Port of Melbourne, VicPower Trading, SE Water, Gippsland Water Authority and University and Medical Research board roles.
 Ms Bonnington’s background in infrastructure and financial services is extensive.
 Her experience includes the governance oversight of a number major infrastructure projects along with the important element of community and stakeholder engagement.
 Ms Bonnington holds a B. Com., and a M.B.A (Monash), and has attended Harvard Business School Executive Management programs.
 She is a Fellow of the Australian Institute of Company Directors and a FCPA.
-Ms Bonnington is a member of the Audit and Compliance, Environment Health and Safety, and Risk Committees.

-Mr Chris Barlow was appointed to the ARTC Board as a Non-Executive Director on 2 May 2016, joining the Board with extensive experience in the airline and airport industries.
-Chris has held a variety of senior leadership roles in the transport and infrastructure industry, serving as Managing Director for a number of UK Airports.
+Mr Chris Barlow was appointed to the ARTC Board as a Non-Executive Director on 2 May 2016, joining the Board with extensive experience in infrastructure.
+Chris has held a variety of senior leadership roles in the transport and infrastructure industries, serving as Managing Director for a number of UK Airports.
 Chris was previously CEO & Managing Director of the Australian Pacific Airports Corporation, running Melbourne and Launceston airports.
-Additionally, Chris has held a number of Board positions including directorships at Asciano Limited, Airport Development Group, Visit Victoria and Melbourne Convention Bureau.
+Additionally, Chris has had the experience of a number of Board positions including directorships at Asciano Limited, Airport Development Group, Visit Victoria and Melbourne Convention Bureau.
 Chris’ background in transport, rail logistics and regulated infrastructure is highly valuable to the ARTC Board.

 Mr David Saxelby was appointed to the Board as Non-Executive Director on 1 December 2016.
 David has had a highly successful 30 year career in construction, infrastructure contracting and major projects.
 He was previously the Managing Director of Thiess and most recently the Chief Executive Officer of Lendlease’s Construction and Infrastructure Business.
 David has been responsible for delivering many of Australia’s iconic major projects, including the ANZAC Bridge, Darling Harbour Convention Centre, Lane Cove Tunnel, Epping to Chatswood Underground Rail Link and NorthConnex.
 David has held a number of senior industry positions as President and Board member of Australian Constructors Association, Board member of Roads Australia, Board member of Infrastructure Partnership Association and Board member of the Mineral Council of Australia.
-David was listed in the Top 100 Engineers in Australia for four consecutive years and is a Non-Executive Director of the Office of Projects Victoria Advisory Board, Decmil Group, Royal Botanic Gardens and Domain Trust Board of Trustees, Ocius Pty Ltd and the Australian Constructors Association (Alternate Director).
+David was listed in the Top 100 Engineers in Australia for four consecutive years and is a Non-Executive Director of the Office of Projects Victoria Advisory Board, Decmil Group, Royal Botanic Gardens and the Domain Trust Board of Trustees.